dlindahl/2018.jsconf.us/content/accessibility.md

 * All talks will be in English, unless otherwise indicated, and accompanied by live English-language closed captioning.

-* Breakfast, lunch, dinner, and snacks will be served throughout the event, excluding the middle "Choose Your Own Adventure" day.
+* Breakfast, lunch, dinner, and snacks will be served throughout the event on the first and third full days of the conference, scheduled around the presentations.
 Lighter fare will be served during the pre-event opening party.
 Brunch will be available the day after the event.

 * Attendees that have specific dietary requirements are encouraged to communicate them when registering and to purchase an additional "Special Meal Preparation" ticket.

 * Meals during the "Choose Your Own Adventure" day are the responsibility of the individual attendee.
-The venue has several options to choose from or attendees can take a shuttle to nearby Carlsbad Village.
-NodeBots, NodeBoats, NodeCopter, and NodeRocket attendees will be provided lunch.
+The venue has several options to choose from, or attendees can take a shuttle to nearby Carlsbad Village.
+NodeBots, NodeBoats, NodeCopter, and NodeRocket attendees will be provided with lunch.

 * All after-parties held at the conference venue will be catered.
 We will be providing both non-alcoholic and alcoholic beverages.